fusioncharts/dev_centre_docs/getting-started/angular/angular/apply-different-themes-using-angular.md

 In the above code

-* `fusioncharts` diective is created in a template.
+* `fusioncharts` directive is created in a template.

 * Radio buttons for **fusion**, **gammel**, **candy**, **zune**, **ocean** and **carbon** themes have been created using `<input>`.